MayBornWitIt/Income_-Prediction_Analysis/README.md

 Our task will be to create a model that predicts an individual's risk of stroke based on the their personal health factors.

+Some challenges one may foresee while cleaning, exploring and modeling this dataset can be the following:
+- Data Leakage
+- Duplicated, Inconsistent, and/or Missing values
+- Class Imbalances
+- False Predictions and Sampling Errors

 ## Methods

 - Logistic Regression Modeling